Jennet Device: The Child Witness of the 1612 Pendle Witch Trials

 The truth is that we do not know, and the gap in the record is itself revealing: even a woman of relative status could not protect herself when the machinery of accusation had been set in motion.

 The others, Anne Whittle (Chattox), Anne Redferne, Jane Bulcock, John Bulcock, Katherine Hewitt, and Isabel Robey, were people of no particular standing, whose names would have been entirely forgotten were it not for the circumstances of their deaths.
 Their guilt, in the terms in which the court understood guilt, rested on confessions obtained under duress, the testimony of neighbours with whom they had disputes, and the evidence of a child.
 By any modern standard of justice, their trials were profoundly unfair.
-By the standards of their own time, they were unremarkable.
+By the standards of their own time, they were, by contemporary standards, entirely ordinary.

 The Machinery of Accusation